kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 #### Reworked Fishing
 - The locations of the Good Rod and the Super Rod have been swapped.
 - Route 12 has been altered to give access to its Fishing Guru without needing the Pokeflute.
-- All rods now randomly add 0 to 7 levels to anything it hooks.
+- All rods now randomly add 0 to 7 levels to anything hooked.
 - The Old Rod can fish up two kinds of pokemon (depending on the current map).
   - Magikarp or Goldeen
   - Magikarp or Poliwag